-Estimates of relative vessel and in-water device use by location for each alternative are provided in Tables 3.0-17 - 3.0-22 of Section 3.0.3.3.4.1 (Vessels and In-Water Devices).
+Estimates of relative vessel and in-water device use by location for each alternative are provided in Tables 3.0-18, 3.0-19, 3.0-22, and 3.0-23 of Section 3.0.3.3.4.1 (Vessels and In-Water Devices).
 These estimates are based on the number of activities predicted for each alternative.
 While these estimates provide a prediction of use, actual Navy vessel and in-water device use depends upon military training and testing requirements, deployment schedules, annual budgets, and other unpredictable factors.
-Testing and training concentrations are most dependent upon locations of Navy shore installations and established testing and training ranges.
+Testing and training concentrations are most dependent upon locations of Navy shore installations and established training and testing ranges.

-Impacts from Vessels and In-Water Devices Under Alternative 1 for Training Activities Vessels

-Under Alternative 1, a variety of vessels would be used in the Study Area during up to 31,215 annual training activities, as described in Section 3.0.3.3.4.1 (Vessels and In-Water Devices).
-Most activities would include either one or two vessels and may last from a few hours to two weeks.
-Roughly 85 percent of vessel activities would occur in the Virginia Capes, Navy Cherry Point, and Jacksonville Range Complexes, while another 10 percent would occur in the inland waters (Tables 3.0-17 and 3.0-18).
+Impacts from Vessels and In-Water Devices Under Alternative 1 for Training Activities would include either one or two vessels and may last from a few hours to two weeks.
+Roughly 85 percent of vessel activities would occur in the Virginia Capes, Navy Cherry Point, and Jacksonville Range Complexes, while another 10 percent would occur in the inshore waters (Tables 3.0-18 and 3.0-19).
 Vessel use would occur elsewhere throughout the Study Area but at much lower frequency.
-A large proportion of the vessel activity in the inland waters consists of small craft (less than 50 ft.) which often travel at high speed (greater than 10 knots) (Tables 3.0-18 and 3.0-19).
+A large proportion of the vessel activity in the inshore waters consists of small craft (less than 50 ft.) which often travel at high speed (greater than 10 knots) (Tables 3.0-19 and 3.0-20).
 The most heavily used areas would be in the Southeast and Northeast U.S. Continental Shelf Large Marine Ecosystems, as well as the Gulf Stream Open Ocean Area.